Physical Design Engineer

 • Load stage receives the analog signal and drives the load.

-Q12.
-How does the current equation changes when second order effects taken in account
+Q. How does the current equation change when second-order effects are taken into account?

 Ans.